Jabivulla369/Retail-Sales-Data-Analysis/README.md

 # Retail-Sales-Data-Analysis

 ✅ Business Model
-A retail or e-commerce company that sells various products (like bikes, accessories, clothing, and bottles) to customers across different countries.
+A retail company that sells various products (like bikes, accessories, clothing, and bottles) to customers across different countries.
 It stores data about customers, products, and sales transactions for analysis and decision-making.

 🎯 Business Objective